hsenid-mobile/mycoriza/README.md

 ## Guides

-To learn more, please refer [ddocumentation and guides](https://hsenid-mobile.github.io/mycoriza/)
+To learn more, please refer [documentation and guides](https://hsenid-mobile.github.io/mycoriza/)